top 0

 What do you get when you add hot pot and fondue together?
 Running Chicken, that’s what.
 This local chain’s signature golden cheesy chicken pot may seem like a bit of an odd bird, but it strangely works, with bone-in chicken, melted cheese, minced onion, Chinese celery, and coriander all coming together to create a gooey, deeply satisfying dish.

-After you’ve enjoyed the chicken, you have the choice of diluting the leftover sauce with either clear broth or a cheese soup—we won’t judge you if you choose the latter—in which you can poach sliced snowflake beef, assorted meatballs, and udon.
-There’s plenty of seafood, vegetables, and—for the truly dairy-mad—molten cheese meatballs and pieces of cheese.
+After you’ve enjoyed the chicken, you have the choice of diluting the leftover sauce with a selection of pots—including Sichuan spicy soup, preserved egg and coriander broth, or a Medicinal Beauty concoction—in which you can poach Australian M7 Wagyu beef, assorted meatballs, udon, seafood, and vegetables.

 Running Chicken Deluxe, locations across Hong Kong